HAWKNET DOCS

 $ curl -sSfL https://hawknet.cloud.whitehawkgroup.net/install.sh | sh

-The installer will prompt you for your license key, then automatically set up everything:
+The installer asks which edition you want, then prompts for your license key and sets up everything:

 • The hawknet daemon at ~/.hawknet/bin/hawknet